axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

 vim .env
 ```

-5. Copy this code block to the `.env`:
+5. Copy this code block to the `.env` file:

 ```
 ETHEREUM_ENDPOINT=insert-your-ethereum-endpoint